mark-summerfield/store/README.md

-Store does not support branching, staging, or anything else that’s complicated, making it ideal for small personal projects where you just want to save regular “checkpoints” of your changes and be able to look back in time.
+Store does not support branching, staging, or anything else that’s complicated, making it ideal for small personal projects where you just want to save regular “generations” of your changes and be able to look back in time.

 ## License